Glacier County is named for Glacier National Park which is located in the county.

 Contractor: S M Askevold of Conrad

 Description: The building faces northeast and is a three story buff colored brick and concrete structure.
 The building is located on landscaped grounds in the center of Cut Bank.
-The northeast front has a tiered projecting center section.
-Stone frames the recessed entrance and windows on the second story.
+The building has a raised basement.
+The northeast front has a tiered projecting center section with wide stairs to the second story entrance.
+Stone frames the recessed entrance and windows on the third story.
 Above the stonework is an eagle.
 The roof line is flat.
 The interior has asphalt tile beneath carpeting in the offices, terrazzo floors and travertine baseboards in the corridors, and varnished red oak trim throughout.
+The staircase ascend at the center of the northeast side.
 The doors all feature original bronze hardware and one-light functioning transoms.
 The third-floor courtrooms were remodeled in the late twentieth century, but vintage chrome-plated light fixtures remain.
+The large County District Court courtroom is located at the center of the southwest side of the building.
 Modern paneling and acoustic tiles cover some walls and ceilings, respectively, but original plaster and pink travertine marble from Gardiner, Montana, likely remains underneath.
 The railings are especially intriguing, with wrought iron balusters, some with prickly pear detailing, and chrome handrails.
-The large courtroom is located at the center of on the southwest side of the third story.
-The Commissioners Room is located on the southeast side of the second story.
 The building houses the County District Court of the 9th Judicial District and County Justice Court.

 See: National Register of Historic Places – Glacier County Courthouse